 Contact lenses for astigmatism

 All the above designs are available for people who require a contact lens for astigmatism correction.
-Modern designs cater for a wide range of astigmatisms.
-Sometimes a better result can be achieved with a custom made lens.
-Lenses for astigmatism are also referred to as toric lenses.
+Modern designs cater to a wide range of astigmatisms.
+Sometimes a better result can be achieved with a custom-made lens.
+Lenses for astigmatism are also referred to as toric contact lenses.

-Over 40s that need to see comfortably at all distances may benefit from a multifocal design.
+Over 40s who need to see comfortably at all distances may benefit from a multifocal design.
 These lenses allow the wearer to do most things without the need for glasses.